aragon/token-voting-plugin/TESTS.md

-│   │       └── It Should assume a block number indexing │   ├── When Calling initialize with a list of excluded accounts │   │   ├── It Should correctly add all provided addresses to the excludedAccounts set │   │   └── It Should allow an empty list of excluded accounts │   └── When Calling initialize with duplicate addresses in the excluded accounts list │       └── It Should store each address only once in the excludedAccounts set
+│   │       └── It Should assume a block number indexing │   ├── When Calling initialize with a list of excluded accounts │   │   ├── It Should correctly add all provided addresses to the excludedAccounts set │   │   ├── It Should emit an event
+│   │   └── It Should allow an empty list of excluded accounts │   └── When Calling initialize with duplicate addresses in the excluded accounts list │       └── It Should store each address only once in the excludedAccounts set